Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 This project contains the source code and all the resources needed to install a .NET version of the StockListDemo Data and Metadata Adapters.

 ## Dig the code ##
-The application is divided into 4 main classes.
+The application is divided into 5 main classes.

 * <b>StockList.cs</b>: this is a C#/.NET porting of the [Stock-List Demo Data Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java).
-It inherits from the IDataProvider interface and calls back Lightstreamer through the IItemEventListener interface.
+It inherits from the <i>IDataProvider</i> interface and calls back Lightstreamer through the IItemEventListener interface.
 Use it as a starting point to implement your custom data adapter.<br>
 * <b>LiteralBasedProvider.cs</b>: this is a C#/.NET implementation of the [LiteralBasedProvider Metadata Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
 It inherits from the IMetadataProvider interface.
-Use it as a startingpoint to implement your custom metadata adapter.<br>
+Use it as a starting point to implement your custom metadata adapter.<br>
 * <b>ExternalFeed.cs</b>: this component simulates an external data feed that supplies quote values for all the stocks needed for the demos.
 * <b>StandaloneLauncher.cs</b>: this is a stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Stock-List Demo example.
-It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the DLL and does not rely on the .NET Server wrapper provided.<br>
+It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the LS .NET SDK library and does not rely on the .NET Server wrapper provided.<br>
-* <b>Log4NetLogging.cs</b>: used by the stand-alone executable to forward the log produced by the SDK library to the application logging system, based on log4net.<br>
+* <b>Log4NetLogging.cs</b>: used by the stand-alone executable to forward the log produced by the LS .NET SDK library to the application logging system, based on log4net.<br>

-Check out the sources for further explanations.
+Check out the sources for further explanations.<br>

-<b>NOTE: At this stage, the demo is based on a SDK version still to be released.
-Refer to the "for_Lightstreamer_5.1.1" tag for a demo version suitable for building and deploying.</b>
+<b>NOTE: At this stage, the demo is based on a version of LS .NET SDK that is still to be released.
+Skip the notes below and refer to the "for_Lightstreamer_5.1.1" tag for a demo version suitable for building and deploying.</b>

 # Build #

-If you want to skip the build process of this Adapter please note that in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet/releases) of this project you can find the "deploy.zip" file that contains a ready-made deployment resource for the Lightstreamer server.
+If you want to skip the build process of this Adapter please note that in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet/releases) of this project you can find the "deploy.zip" file that contains a ready-made deployment resource for the Lightstreamer server.<br>
-Otherwise to recompile the provided sources, you just need to create a project for a library target, name it "DotNetStockListDemo_N2", then include the sources ("src/src_data_adapter") and include references to the Lightstreamer .NET Adapter Server library binaries and Log4net library binaries (see DOCS-SDKs/sdk_adapter_dotnet/lib/ folder of your Lighstreamer home).<br>
+Otherwise to recompile the provided sources, you just need to create a project for a library target, name it "DotNetStockListDemo_N2", then include the sources ("src/src_data_adapter") and include references to the Lightstreamer .NET Adapter Server library binaries (see DOCS-SDKs/sdk_adapter_dotnet/lib/ folder of your Lighstreamer home) and suitable Log4net library binaries.<br>

 ## Build the Stand-alone launcher ##
-To recompile the provided source, you just need to create a project for a console application target, name it "DotNetStockListDemoLauncher_N2", then include the source ("src/src_standalone_launcher")and include references to the Lightstreamer .NET Adapter Server library binaries (see above), the Log4net library binaries (see above) and .NET Stock-List Demo Data Adapter binaries you have got from the above source code.
+To recompile the provided source, you just need to create a project for a console application target, name it "DotNetStockListDemoLauncher_N2", then include the source ("src/src_standalone_launcher") and include references to the Lightstreamer .NET Adapter Server library binaries (see above), the Log4net library binaries (see above) and .NET Stock-List Demo Data Adapter binaries you have got from the above source code.
 Make sure that the entry point of the executable is the ServerMain class.

 # Deploy #